ezechima123/ad-exchange-channel-service/README.md

 # Capacity Estimation and Asumptions
-We have to determine the capacity estimation so as to know the type of  bandwith and memory we can allocate for the system architecture.Since the Query will be integer and String Endpoint, We assume the maximum value of Integer(2147483647) or 4bytes and 1000 length for the endpoint url at 2bytes for a character which gives us 2000bytes.
-We can estimate total byte to be 2100 byte and at 10k request gives us 21MB.
-I will go for bandwith 30- 50 MBPS
+I have to determine the capacity estimation so as to know the type of  bandwith and memory I can allocate for the system architecture and also to know what is needed when i want to scale the system.
+Also,Since the Query will be integer and String Endpoint, I assumed the maximum value of Integer(2147483647) or 4bytes and 1000 length for the endpoint url at 2bytes for a character which gives us 2000bytes. therefore, i  estimated total byte to be 2100 byte and at 10k request gives us 21MB.
+I will go for bandwith 30-50 MBPS

 # System interface definition